tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

     - a live demo by the professor that reinforces the day's topics
     - 2-way interaction (you could get called on at anytime)
 - The assignments given in this class break into two categories:
-    - homework assignments or in-class exercises that focus narrowly on one or more concepts
+    - homework assignments, in-class exercises, and "Check offs" (which are small HWs/ICEs) that focus narrowly on one or more concepts
-    - three projects with more flexible requirements that allow you to exercise considerable freedom and creativity in demonstrating key skills and understanding
+    - two projects with more flexible requirements that allow you to exercise considerable freedom and creativity in demonstrating key skills and understanding
 - A large part of this course is taught similar to a typical math course: there will be several small homework assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates.
 - Keep an eye on the dropboxes in myCourses for what and when things are due.
 HW assignments will not be accepted late without prior permission from the instructor:
     - if something comes up and you need an extension for any reason, you need to get in touch with us at least 24-hours *before* the assignment is due